 Open to all library staff.
 Topics of discussion include information relating to business services offered by the library and librarians, including for job searchers, local businesses, and financial literacy.

 Open to librarians, meets bimonthly, communication via a Google Groups list.
 Discusses issues and information regarding services and databases delivered electronically.
 Vendor demos and troubleshooting issues are commonly on the agenda.

 Contact: Bill Pardue, Arlington Heights Memorial Library, email@example.com

 The Illinois Association of College and Research Libraries (IACRL) is a forum of the Illinois Library Association (ILA) and a chapter of the Association of College and Research Libraries (ACRL), a division of the American Library Association (ALA).
 Academic libraries in this document are defined as college, community, technical and junior colleges and university libraries as well as research libraries not affiliated with academic institutions.

-The mission of the IACRL is to promote the interests of academic libraries and the personnel of those libraries; to enhance the abilities of academic library personnel to identify and meet the information needs of current and potential library users; to develop and promote leadership to the academic library community.
+The mission of IACRL is to promote the interests of academic libraries and the personnel of those libraries; to enhance the abilities of academic library personnel to identify and meet the information needs of current and potential library users; and to develop and promote leadership to the academic library community.

 Join us for our quarterly RAILS Assistant Directors networking group meeting, for anyone at a RAILS library working in an Assistant Director or similar position.
 Administrators from all library types are welcome.

 Meetings are typically in the morning on the third or fourth Friday of January, April, July and October.
 Specific dates and locations are posted to L2.

 We're an informal group that discusses the latest issues in processing, vendors, collection management, cataloging, and more.
 Everyone is encouraged to add topics to the agenda and the meetings are open to all levels of staff.

 We are a networking group sharing ideas about green initiatives in our libraries.